ptcodes/ptcodes.github.io/_posts/2020-06-15-proxy-server-with-terraform-on-amazon-aws.md

 Plan: 2 to add, 0 to change, 0 to destroy.
 ```

 Everything looks good and we can go apply the changes.
-You will be asked for a confirmation and need to type 'yes'.
+You will be asked for a confirmation and need to type `yes`.

 ```bash
 terraform apply -var "ip_address=190.161.233.196"